-Suspension or Dismissal decisions occur anytime a student fails to meet the Progression Standards of the DPT Program: (1) fails a course with a grade below a C, (2) earns 3 or more C grades across the full length of the curriculum, (3) fails one or more laboratory competency examinations (earns a grade below an 80 on a first attempt and/or a retake examination), (4) fails a clinical education course, (5) has more than one semester with a minimum GPA below 3.0 or has a cumulative GPA below 3.0, and/or (6) violates the Academic Integrity policy or persists in behaving in an unsafe or unprofessional manner with fellow students, faculty members, clinical instructors or patients after reasonable warnings.
+Suspension or Dismissal decisions occur anytime a student fails to meet the Progression Standards of the DPT Program: (1) fails a course with a grade below a C, (2) earns 3 or more C grades across the full length of the curriculum, (3) fails two or more laboratory competency examinations (earns a grade below an 80 on a first attempt and/or a retake examination), (4) fails a clinical education course, (5) has more than one semester with a minimum GPA below 3.0 or has a cumulative GPA below 3.0, and/or (6) violates the Academic Integrity policy or persists in behaving in an unsafe or unprofessional manner with fellow students, faculty members, clinical instructors or patients after reasonable warnings.

 A decision for suspension implies that the student would be given the opportunity to reapply to the program in the following year to repeat failed courses and resume progression depending on space availability in the cohort at that time.
-The ARC may also recommend that the student make additional efforts over the year to correct any personal issues or concerns or to remediate any academic deficiencies in order to have greater success upon his/her return.
-A suspended student will not be permitted to attend classes or other DPT program activities until he/she has been officially reinstated to the program.
+The ARC may also recommend that the student make additional efforts over the year to correct any personal issues or concerns or to remediate any academic deficiencies in order to have greater success upon their return.
+A suspended student will not be permitted to attend classes or other DPT program activities until they have been officially reinstated to the program.

 A decision for dismissal from the program requires the student to reapply for admission and a repeat of the entire professional curriculum.
 In the event that the ARC votes for dismissal, the student will be notified in writing of the decision within 5 business days by certified mail.
-He/she may request an appeal of the decision to dismiss and may appear before the ARC to present the appeal in person providing supporting evidence regarding his/her academic performance deficiencies or professional behavior concerns.
-Immediately following the student's presentation, he/she will be excused and the ARC will complete deliberations, with the recommendation given to the Program Director, who forwards the decision to the head of the Healthcare Division and the Dean of Graduate Education.
-The student may petition the Healthcare Division Head and/or the Dean in writing for a hearing of the Academic Affairs Committee-Graduate Studies to further contest the appeal decision.
+The student may request an appeal of the decision to dismiss and may appear before the ARC to present the appeal in person providing supporting evidence regarding their academic performance deficiencies or professional behavior concerns.
+Immediately following the student's presentation, they will be excused and the ARC will complete deliberations, with the recommendation given to the Program Director, who forwards the decision to the Dean of College of Healthcare Professions.
+The student may petition the Dean of College of Healthcare Professions in writing for a hearing of the Academic Affairs Committee-Graduate Studies to further contest the appeal decision.